Boon review: pricing, features, and alternatives

 Limitations

-What to press on in Boon pricing calls and technical validation before treating it as a safe choice for cloud deployment.
+What to press on in Boon pricing calls before signing

 Pricing requires validation